Subscription Modal Banner

 Premium term: Single premium

 What this plan is good for: Retirement income.
 This plan offers guaranteed payouts each year and you can choose from four payout terms – 10, 15, 17, or 20 years.
-Your capital is guaranteed after 5 years, and you can choose to let it accumulate more interest for 3 or 5 years.
+Your capital is guaranteed after 5 years, and you can choose to accumulate your annual payouts at the prevailing interest rate and withdraw the accumulated payouts anytime.

 These payouts will be provided annually, and may be used for a variety of your needs, such as to supplement your income or your retirement funds.